guildai/guildai/guild/tests/op-desc.md

 Next we'll show the run from a project subdirectory.

     >>> project.print_runs(cwd="a")
-    train.py (.../op-desc)
+    train.py (../)

-Note that a path to `op-desc` is shown.
-The path may be the full path if it's short enough or a shortened version if it's too long.
+Note that a path to the parent directory is shown.

 Refer to [Utils - Shorten dirs](utils.md#shorten-dirs) for how directories are shortened.